 Follow the full route here.

-Robin Hood’s Bay Wildlife and Heritage Walk
+Robin Hood’s Bay wildlife and heritage walk

 You can follow this route here.

-Staithes to Port Mulgrave Loop
+Staithes to Port Mulgrave circular route

 Follow the route here.